How to optimize your website UX with smart content

 Logged-in user: This final echelon of users present more possibilities than the previous two.
-These kinds of people have decided to set up a user account at your digital experience—the most common examples being online banks or online stores, like Amazon.
+These kinds of people have decided to set up a user account at your website or app—the most common examples being online banks or online stores, like Amazon.

-When users are logged in, you get a full utilisation of CRM information, as well as access to core systems.
-Now you can personalise even more, based on a detailed and certain navigation history for e-commerce, prompting relevant recommendations.
-Or if you’re fitting a specific demographics, you can get personalised advices or offers in banking and insurance while navigating your online banking site.
+When users are logged in, you get a full utilization of CRM information, as well as access to core systems.
+Now you can personalize even more, based on a detailed and specific navigation history for eCommerce, prompting relevant recommendations.
+Or if you’re fitting a specific demographics, you can get personalized advices or offers in banking and insurance while navigating your online banking site.

 For the fullest use of smart content, the systems of your organisation need to speak together, they need to have some type of integration.
 To present the right content to the right user at the right time, your digital offering must present a tagged piece of content, corresponding with a similar tag from your customer database, and so on.